• Share this on:

 Comply with additional requirements for seeds for sprouting

 After an outbreak of E. coli in 2011, the EU introduced specific regulations for sprouts and seeds intended to produce sprouts.
-EU imports of sprouts and seeds for sprouting must be accompanied by a certificate and be produced by an approved establishment that complies with the general hygiene provisions, traceability and microbiological criteria.
+EU imports of sprouts and seeds for sprouting must be accompanied by a certificate and be produced by an approved establishment that complies with general hygiene provisions, traceability and microbiological criteria.

 The sprouting of seeds, such as mung beans, is done almost exclusively within Europe.
 If you export seeds to sprouting companies, you will need to complete extra paperwork and there is a higher chance of intensive food safety checks.